Fact-checked

 Interactions with other drugs

-Combined use of medication with oral contraception and medications used in estrogen-replacement treatment can lead to a weakening of the therapeutic activity of the latter.
+Combined use of the drug with oral contraception and medications used in estrogen replacement therapy may lead to a weakening of the therapeutic activity of the latter.

-Since silymarin inhibits the activity of the hemoprotein P450 system, it causes the potentiation of the action of individual drugs:
+Since silymarin suppresses the activity of the hemoprotein P450 system, it causes potentiation of the action of individual drugs:

 • hypocholesterolemic agents (such as lovastatin);